Find your catchment school.Enter your postcode below:

 Pupils who hold passports issued outside the UK

 If a parent/carer is seeking admission to school for a child who holds a passport that was issued outside of the United Kingdom of Great Britain and Northern Ireland they must make their application for their child(ren)’s admission to school directly to the School Admissions Team in Ty Trevithick.
-Please contact the School Admissions Team (see below) for further assistance, as we will require sight of, and must check the original passport / visa documentation before admission to any school can be granted.
+Please contact the School Admissions Team (see below) for further assistance, as we will require sight of, and must check the original passport / visa documentation before admission to any school can be granted, due to the legal obligation that we have under Section 28 of the Children’s Act 2004 to make arrangements to safeguard and promote the welfare of children.

 Admission to school will be dependent on the details recorded on the passport / visa meeting the regulations as given in the Welsh Government’s School Admissions Code.